CausticPro/3dsMaxVisualizerTools/README.txt

 This repository includes scripts and related tools for use with Caustic Visualizer™.

-Caustic Visualizer is a 3D rendering tool from Imagination Technologies that extends Autodesk® Maya® ond Autodesk® 3Ds Max®.
-You can find out more about it at http://www.caustic.com
+Caustic Visualizer is a interactive raytraced 3D rendering tool from Imagination Technologies that extends Autodesk® Maya® ond Autodesk® 3Ds Max®.
+You can find out more about it and even get a trial edition at http://www.caustic.com

-The tools and scripts here are public and NOT part of the standard Visualizer release.
+The tools and scripts here are public, open, and NOT part of the standard Visualizer release -- they're provided to help users be even more awesome.

-You can install and use these tools with or without a GitHub account -- with an account is easier.
+You can download & install these tools with or without a (free) GitHub account -- though with an account is easier!

-If you have an account and your Maya installation locations are pretty "plain vanilla":
+If you have a GitHub account and your Maya installation locations are pretty "plain vanilla":

     1. Clone the VisualizerTools repo to the standard place: that is, ..\Documents\GitHub\VisualizerTools